storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Ronald Tobias' excellent book 20 Master Plots (And How to Build Them) is a detailed look at the fundamental plots which recur through all fiction.

-The master plots can be changed according to your preferences.
-See "Customizing  Storybuilder" for details on how to add, delete, or modify the listed items.

 ### Dramatic Situations ###
 Dramatic Situations